yankostadinov/core/docs/core/04_core-concepts/02_environment/01_overview/overview.md

 | `appender.name` | `string` | The name of the logging function defined in the log appender script. | Yes | `-` |

 For more information on defining a custom log appender, see the [Advanced Setup](../setup/index.html#advanced) section.

+- `channels` - An *optional* configuration object that defines the [color channels](../../capabilities/channels/index.html) with their names, colors and initial contexts.
+The channels configuration is shared between all applications.

+The shape of the property is the same as the [**Glue42 Enterprise: Channels Configuration**](../../../developers/configuration/channels/index.html#channels_configuration).

 ## Glue42 Gateway